 Tests to confirm a diagnosis of coarctation of the aorta may include:

-An echocardiogram can often detect the location and severity of the aortic coarctation and show other heart defects, such as a bicuspid aortic valve.
-Doctors often use echocardiograms to diagnose coarctation of the aorta and determine the most appropriate treatment options for you.
+Echocardiogram.
+Echocardiograms use sound waves to create moving images of your heart that can be viewed on a video screen.
+This test can often show your doctor the location and severity of the aortic coarctation.
+It can also reveal other heart defects, such as a bicuspid aortic valve.
+Doctors often use echocardiograms to diagnose coarctation of the aorta and determine best treatment options for you.

 Chest X-ray.
 A chest X-ray creates images of your heart and lungs.
 A chest X-ray might show a narrowing in the aorta at the site of the coarctation or an enlarged section of the aorta or both.